A Classic Whiskey Sour Recipe

 • We don’t recommend a dry shake for this drink.
 Add the ice into the cocktail shaker and shake the ingredients with ice.
 It’s easier to make and tastes better when shaken with ice.
 It creates a very smooth, chilled drink.

-Templeton Rye Whiskey – Sweet and spicy flavor with aromas of caramelized banana, vanilla, and cinnamon.
-It’s not super oaky and has a honey flavor
+Templeton Rye Whiskey: Sweet and spicy with notes of caramelized banana, vanilla, cinnamon, and honey.

 Need more ideas?
 Check out these options for whiskeys to use in cocktails.